pingcap/docs-cn/dm/relay-log.md

 > ```
 > Please use `start-relay` to specify which workers should pull relay log of relay-enabled sources.
 > ```

+> **Warning:**
+>
+> This startup method is marked as deprecated in v6.1 and might be removed in a future release.
+You can see the following prompt in the output of the relevant command: `start-relay/stop-relay with worker name will be deprecated soon.
+You can try stopping relay first and use start-relay without worker name instead`.

 In the command `start-relay`, you can configure one or more DM-workers to migrate relay logs for the specified data source, but the DM-workers specified in the parameter must be free or have been bound to the upstream data source.
 Examples are as follows: